CMS edit user interface

 Edit content

-When working with content such as pages and blocks in CMS, or catalog content in Optimizely Commerce Connect, see All Properties editing view.
+When working with content such as pages and blocks in CMS, or catalog content in Commerce Connect, see All Properties editing view.

 My settings